michaeltrilford/MobileFirst-BaseStyles/README.md

 ## Important information:
 ----------------------

+Sass has just been added, but not tested.

-» Even though the CSS is structured in a Mobile First approach, the desktop font-size: 16px; is used to calulate the em units.
+Even though the CSS is structured in a Mobile First approach, the desktop font-size: 16px; is used to calulate the em units.
 ```
 24px / 16px = 1.5em
 ```